 A quick signal of how strong the record is on each matter, with hooks into Evidence Vault and Discovery Matrix.

-Demand / offer history, gaps, and timers so you know where you can push and where you should slow down.
+Demand and offer history, gaps, and timers so you know where you can push and where you should slow down.

 Flags from Discovery Matrix and Evidence Vault for missing data, late holds, or spoliation exposure.